As I came across a left over spire.

 As it is no longer in function as a church, we are looking for a new role and use of a common place in the village in 2021.

 This I hope will result in an exhibition in the church, possibly on monument day early September 2021.

 The church with its spire.
 Photo taken by G.J.
 Dukker in december 1965 (courtesy Rijksdienst voor het Cultureel Erfgoed).

 The neo gothic spire as it was waiting for a new destination for over 20 years in Velserbroek.

 The church with its obtuse tower.
 I took this photo in february 2020 from about the same viewing point as the photo above.
-The tree has grown in 55 years.
+The tree shows off 55 years of growth.